spacotto/Born2beRoot/srcs/debian-ft-monitoring-script.md

 # About Monitoring Script Service
->[!IMPORTANT]
->A monitoring service **tracks scheduled jobs and alerts** you when they fail to run, run unsuccessfully, or produce unexpected output.
+A monitoring service **tracks scheduled jobs and alerts** you when they fail to run, run unsuccessfully, or produce unexpected output.

 ## Basic Monitoring Approaches
 ### 1. Email Notifications (Built-in)